THEORY TEST (As of 28th September 2020)

 What is the theory test?

-You’ll need to study for your theory test using the books and software to get ready to sit the theory test.
+As well as using the Albion theory learning program, you’ll need to study for your theory test using the books and software to get ready to sit the theory test.

 You’ll need to: